varughese/megabus-ticket-finder/README.md

 - Search Megabus tickets to save money
 - Set up email alerts triggered by price
 - Track price history of tickets

+The email alerting system actually does work.
+I turned it off on the server, but if you clone the repository you can see how it would work internally.

 There is some documentation on the design of the database and some logic behind some of the complicated mechanisms of the project [here](https://github.com/varughese/megabus-ticket-finder/blob/master/docs/database.md).